+Let’s start with this Chocolate Pecan Pie (print recipe below).
 I’ve always felt pecan pie was a little on the sticky sweet side for my taste, and something about adding dark chocolate chips to it balances that out, and creates an amazing flavor combination.
-I’ll share this recipe at the bottom of the post.
-Some of my other favorite easy Thanksgiving recipes (that you can make a day or two ahead of time!) include…

 If you want to shake up your pumpkin pie a bit, I highly recommend this Butterscotch Pumpkin Pie.

 Pumpkin Pie fans will absolutely love these pumpkin pie cupcakes.
 These cupcakes have all the delicious flavor of pumpkin pie.